yoshitomo-matsubara/torchdistill/docs/source/projects.rst

    :caption: Overview

 This page is a showcase of OSS (open source software) and papers which have used **torchdistill** in the projects.
+If your work is built on **torchdistill**, start `a "Show and tell" discussion at GitHub <https://github.com/yoshitomo-matsubara/torchdistill/discussions/new?category=show-and-tell>`_

 OSS